pubnub/pubnub-mcp-server/resources/sdk_docs/php_access-manager.md

 `
 ```

-Required key/value mappings:
+Required:
-- Specify permissions for at least one of: Uuid, Channel, or ChannelGroup, as resources or patterns.
+- Specify at least one resource or pattern on Uuid, Channel, or ChannelGroup.

 ### Sample code

+Reference code

 ```
 1